ahalterman/cloacina/README.md

-lexikon
+cloacina
 =======

 Tools for downloading from the LexisNexis API

-Currently, `lexikon` includes high-level interfaces for several LexisNexis endpoint and operations, including:
+Currently, `cloacina` includes high-level interfaces for several LexisNexis endpoint and operations, including:

 - authentication